- Daily & Weekly newsletters

-Many of us have gone back to work with no desire to be back full time.
-We all have more or less enjoyed working from home and the government is trying to make life a bit easier with some tax measures.
+Post Covid, many of us have gone back to work with no desire to be back full time.
+We all have more or less enjoyed working from home and the government has tried to make life a bit easier with some tax measures.

-Every year you would think there is a competition on: how may tax codes are there in the tax form.
+Every year you would think there is a competition on: how many tax codes there are in the tax form.
 It’s official: 839, a record.
-That's 10 more than last year and that is due to the Olympic and Paralympic Games with special codes for the athletes who won premiums, or for those early adopters who installed a charging station for their Teslas.
+10 more than last year and that is due to the Olympic and Paralympic Games with special codes for the athletes who won premiums, or for those early adopters who installed a charging station for their Teslas.

 It sounds worse than it is.
-Some 40% of all the taxpayers fill out less than ten codes.
-For 80%, 20 codes are more than enough.
-Only 0.01%, not even 1,000 taxpayers, fill out more than 60 codes.
+40% of all the taxpayers fill out less than ten codes.
+For 80% 20 codes are more than enough.
+Only 0.01%, not even 1.000 taxpayers, fill out more than 60 codes.
 That can be because they are a married couple with two or more jobs, investments in different products, several properties and different types of tax breaks.

 Whether you are new to Belgium or have been filing your tax return here for years, you may have some questions.
 We will address some of these questions and we will address some other questions you didn't know you had.